-NURS B426 - ADULT HEALTH NURSING II (6).
+NURS B425 - ADULT HEALTH NURSING II (9).

-(For the Pre-licensure Program: Prerequisite Courses NURS B412, NURS B415 and NURS B416; Co-requisite: NURS B424 and NURS B435).
-Through implementation of the nursing process, students focus on nursing interventions for the care of adult clients experiencing critical, multi-system alterations in function.
-Students will build on clinical practice from previous courses and apply safe practice of advanced nursing skills in an intensive clinical setting (Lecture 3 hours, Clinical experience 9 hours).
+(For the Pre-licensure Program: Prerequisite Courses NURS B410, NURS B412, NURS B418; Co-requisite: NURS B435) Through implementation of the nursing process, students focus on nursing interventions, as well as applying leadership and management principles, to coordinate the complex care needs of the adult medical/surgical patient at the bedside and during transitions of care.
+Students build on clinical practice from previous courses and apply safe practice of advanced nursing skills in preparation for professional practice.
+(Class 3 hours, Laboratory 3 hours, Clinical practice 15 hours)

-NURS B435 - PROFESSIONAL NURSING SEMINAR (1).
+NURS B435 - PROFESSIONAL NURSING SEMINAR (1). ^

-(Prerequisite: NURS B415 and NURS B416; Co-requisite: NURS B424 and NURS B426 for pre-licensure students).
+(For the prelicensure track; Prerequisite courses NURS B410 and NURS B418; Co-requisite: NURS B425).
 This course prepares the pre-licensure student for transition to the role of professional nurse.
 An overview of career choices, readiness for NCLEX exam and continuing education and career advancement in the workplace is presented (Lecture 1 hour).